-- 1. Create a new project called GenericDynamicStack.
+- Create a new project called GenericDynamicStack.
 Make sure that you create a new C project->Makefile project->Empty Project->Linux GCC.
 Add the directories (src, include, bin, and datafiles). - 2.
 Implement each of the functions for stk.h one at a time in a file called stk.c.
 You can use your testdriver(s) from GenericStackStack to test. - 3.
 Create a Makefile for the project GenericDynamicStack.
 Watch the Makefile videos and look at the Makefile for GenericStaticStack to help you create the project. - 4.
 Once you have implemented each function, you are to write a driver (stkdriver.c) that reads single words from a data file called palindromes.txt found in a folder called datafiles.
 The driver will print the word followed by [palindrome] or [not palindrome].
-The driver is mostly written in o3Files and is called stkdriver.c.
+The driver is mostly written in 03Files and is called stkdriver.c.
 All you have to do is write the function isPalindrome correctly.
 You can write this driver right now and test it with your GenericStaticStack. - 5.
-You are to submit a tarball called cs300_3_PUNetID.tar.gz that contains your Eclipse project (please clean) GenericDynamicStack after extensive testing on zeus. - 6.
+You are to submit a tarball called cs300\3\PUNetID.tar.gz that contains your Eclipse project (please clean) GenericDynamicStack after extensive testing on zeus. - 6.
 You must be using Subversion.
-In particular, you must show me at least 5 commits of GenericDynamicStack on at least two different days by the time this assignment is due.
+In particular, you must show me (in person) at least 5 commits of GenericDynamicStack on at least two different days by the time this assignment is due.
 Failure to do so will cost you 5 points.
 At any time, you can just show me the history of GenericDynamicStack that has at least 5 commits on two different days.
 DO NOT WAIT UNTIL THE LAST MINUTE!!!!! - 7.
 You must add a valgrind target to your Makefile as shown below.
 The easiest way to test for valgrind errors is using the Eclipse profiling tools but make sure to test from the command line also.
 Right click on the executable, then Profiling Tools, then Profile with Valgrind.
-You need to use valgrind often as you are coding each function.
-If you wait until the very end of coding and then run valgrind, you will be sorry!!!!!!
-3 5 valgrind: bin/stkdriver valgrind -v --leak-check=full --show-leak-kinds=all bin/stkdriver
+You need to use valgrind often as you are coding each function valgrind: bin/stkdriver

-8. List how many hours you worked on the assignment in the header comments of stk.c.
+''' valgrind -v --leak-check=full --show-leak-kinds=all bin/stkdriver 8.
+List how many hours you worked on the assignment in the header comments of stk.c. '''

 If you've done this assignment correctly, you should be able to take your static stack driver and use it as a driver for the dynamic stack.
 No other changes are necessary.
-Now how cool is that!!!! ©
+Now how cool is that!!!!
+(2)